abdoulaye-tnd/hydejack-blog/about.md

 layout: about

 # The title of the page.
-title: About
+title: About 关于

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  Lorem ipsum dolor sit amet, consectetur adipiscing elit, 测试 sed do eiusmod tempor incididunt ut labore et dolore magna aliqua. 测试

 # You can show the description on the page by deleting this line:
 hide_description: true